Did you know that success all starts in your mind which

 He said, “All of you can do it, but I guarantee not many of you will do it.”
 Why are we so reluctant to read?

 Get out your violin, let me start with my excuse, lol!
 I just cannot read 500 pages a day.
-I will find it difficult.
+For me, it will be difficult.

 I know that there are several speed-reading programs available and I have tried at least one and failed.